Skip to Content

 The Las Capas site contains the earliest agricultural fields yet discovered in North America.
 Our crew re-created a maize garden within an ancient field, using tools and technologies similar to those used 3,000 years ago.
 The main difference is that we used a hose, rather than the now-dry Santa Cruz River, to fill the canal.

-Reconstruction of Las Capas, by Rob Ciaccio.
+Reconstruction of Las Capas, by Robert Ciaccio.

 Phytoliths (preserved mineral linings of plant cells) from Las Capas: (a, b) maize; (c) bottle gourd; (d) cucurbita; (e) freshwater sponge, indicating a perennial flow in the Santa Cruz River; (f) modern Tohono O’odham bottle gourd reference (Photomicrographs by Chad L. Yost, University of Arizona).